Wednesday, February 18, 2015

 Dad's Southern Cornbread

 For cornbread, Dad always made it “southern style”—baked in a cast iron dish, cut in squares with butter on top.
-He almost always bought the Alber’s boxed brand (that blue and red box with the yellow letters).
-A few times, he got adventurous and strayed, but 95% of the time he used the recipe on the back of the Alber’s box.
-But he added his own twist—he would add a can of corn with the liquid drained for extra moisture and heartiness.
-I think once he even tried cream style corn… But he liked the texture of the whole kernel kind.
+He almost always bought the Alber’s boxed brand (that blue and orange box).
+A few times, he got adventurous and strayed, but 90% of the time he used the recipe on the back of the Alber’s box.
+He added his own twist, though— a can of corn with the liquid drained for extra moisture and heartiness.
+I think once he even tried cream style corn.
+But he liked the texture of the whole kernel kind.
 He preferred to use and electric mixer to blend the wet and dry ingredients together, because he thought it came out more even.
 But it is easily done by hand too.
 When it was done, he always spread some butter or margarine around over the top, to keep it moist and soft.
 So here is the recipe with Dad’s little twists:

 Dad’s Southern Corn Bread